sarahholden/Proper/README.md

 - Digital Agency
 - Fixed Sidebar
 - Home, About Us, Blog, Careers, Take it to the Next Level
-  * Contact form on "Take it to Next Level" page
+- Contact form on "Take it to Next Level" page
 - "The Next Level is a digital Agency providing Web and Mobile Application solutions for a variety of clients."

 ### Step 5: GA Reviews, Provides Feedback

 GA will review your submission and get back to you with any necessary edits.

+## Deliverable 2.
+Codebase Creation.

-### Step 6: Organize your Repository
+### Step 1: Organize your Repository

 Rename your forked repository to the new company name.
 Copy the files from your selected layout archetype into the main directory of your repo.
 Delete unnecessary files.
 You should have: